prebid/prebid.github.io/dev-docs/faq.md

 ## How does Prebid interact with the GAM yield group header bidding feature?

-Prebid welcomes the help from Google towards making header bidding easier for the community.
-Here's their [official blog post](https://blog.google/products/admanager/improved-header-bidding-support-in-google-ad-manager/).
-The creation of thousands of line items is clearly a hassle (or barrier) for publishers who want to utilize header bidding on the open web, so this feature is a great step in the right direction.
+Google is developing this technology to help publishers create and manage line items in bulk.
+This should enable more publishers to integrate their sites with header bidding on the open web.
+Here is Google's [official blog post](https://blog.google/products/admanager/improved-header-bidding-support-in-google-ad-manager/) on yield group.
+This feature is currently in beta production.

-Here's what we know about the beta version of the Prebid yield group feature:
+What we know about yield group feature:
-- The beta is limited in which publishers are involved.
+- The beta is limited to which publishers are involved.
 - The feature is limited to premium GAM accounts.
 - The [Prebid Universal Creative](/overview/prebid-universal-creative.html) is not supported.
 Google has ported some portions of the PUC to an internal creative.
 - GPT reads Prebid.js objects directly from the 'pbjs' global.